 - 5. Type in the long password - 6.
 Tap Connect.
-You should now be connected to the Wi-Fi and internet.
+You should now be connected to the Wi-Fi and Internet.
 Your device will remember your details, so you don't have to do this again.

-To connect using the Mobile Network The mobile network uses a mobile phone signal to connect to the internet.
+To connect using a Mobile Network

+The mobile network uses a mobile phone signal to connect to the Internet.
 Mobile data allows you to get online when you are away from Wi-Fi.

-(See appendix on how to use the mobile network).
-To connect using other Wi-Fi networks If you take your device somewhere else where there is Wi-Fi, (a friend or family member's house, a café) you can join any Wi-Fi network where you are given the password.
-How you will know if you are connected to Wi-Fi when you are out: - Look at the top of the screen - If there is a WI-FI symbol then you are connected
+To connect using other Wi-Fi networks

+If you take your device somewhere else and there is Wi-Fi, (a friend or family member's house, a café), you can join the Wi-Fi network, where you are given the password.

+How you will know if you are connected to Wi-Fi when you are out:

+- Look at the top of the screen - If there is a Wi-Fi symbol then you are connected